keyboardDrummer/keyboardDrummer.github.io/_posts/2023-07-17-continuousVoting.md

 title: Enhancing Decision-Making in Multi-Party Systems: A Case for Continuous Voting
 ---

-Multi-party democracies face a recurring challenge: the formation of governing coalitions.
-After each election, parties must negotiate alliances to secure a majority, often leading to extended periods of governmental paralysis.
-While this traditional system has served democracies for generations, its inefficiencies are becoming increasingly apparent in our fast-paced modern world.
+Multi-party democracies face a persistent challenge: the formation of governing coalitions.
+After elections, parties must negotiate alliances to secure a majority, often resulting in extended periods of governmental paralysis.
+While this traditional system has served democracies well, its limitations are becoming increasingly apparent.

 ### The Coalition Formation Dilemma

 During coalition formation periods, countries effectively operate without a fully functioning government.
 Since these negotiations determine future legislative agendas, parties are often reluctant to make interim decisions.
-The Netherlands, for instance, holds the European record with an average formation time of 90 days.
+Formation time can be significant: the Netherlands holds the European record with an average formation time of 90 days.
 This extended duration isn't necessarily a flaw – it reflects the complex optimization problem parties face: balancing the desire for favorable terms against the need to implement policies promptly.
 The stakes are particularly high because:
 - Laws typically persist beyond new elections
 - Once formed, coalitions can enact legislation quickly